backstage/backstage/plugins/bazaar/README.md

 ```

 `BazaarPage` can be given the optional properties `fullHeight` and `fullWidth` which are used to adjust the cards styling to fit more or less on the page as required (both default to `true`).
+It can also be given an optional property `aboutPage` which is used to add custom content on the `About` tab by passing a react element to be rendered.

 Add a **Bazaar icon** to the Sidebar to easily access the Bazaar.
 In `packages/app/src/components/Root.tsx` add: